Renovus-Tech/solarec/contribution.md

 Welcome to Renovus Solarec!
 We appreciate your interest in contributing to our open-source project.
 Whether you're a developer, designer, tester, or enthusiast, there are various ways you can contribute to the project's success.

+Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

 ## Ways to Contribute

 1. **Report Issues:**